In this post, we shall make a few experimental observations about the -spectral radius and dimensionality reduction that give evidence that the

 .
 Then

 are usually projectively similar.
+Suppose now that

 Example: The above observation does not always hold as may have multiple non-projectively similar local maxima.
 For example, suppose that